Updated 8:43 AM EDT, Saturday, October 10, 2020

 It's obviously a good idea to have plans and goals, but they shouldn't be Joe's plans and goals from YouTube.
 They should be your own.

-I have two accounts: @iamstevenallen is dedicated to music at the moment, while @prillenart is for everything else.
+I have two accounts: @iamstevenallen is dedicated to commentary at the moment, while @prillenart is about music.
 I think what I like most about TikTok is that it gets rid of excuses for making videos.
 They can be as simple or as complicated as you want them to be, and that does not correlate with how popular the end result will be.
 Everyone can find an audience if they just try.

 What do you think about TikTok and its possible ban?